miguelfrde/travieso/README.md

 Besides make sure you do the following:

-- Make sure that the TravisCI token you use when configuring the app (`$TRAVIS_TOKEN`) is the TravisCI token for the user that was used to setup the repository.
+- Make sure that the Travis CI token you use when configuring the app (`$TRAVIS_TOKEN`) is the Travis CI token for the user that was used to setup the repository.
 You can find this token, which you can find in the user's profile page.
 [More information](https://docs.travis-ci.com/user/notifications/#Authorization-for-Webhooks).